-- (a) Cleaning: Mechanical process of using fragrance-free soap or detergent and water to physically remove dirt, debris, and many germs.
-It also removes invisible debris that interferes with disinfection. - (b) Sanitizing: Chemical or heating process of reducing the number of disease-causing germs on cleaned surfaces to a safe level. - (c) Disinfecting: Chemical process that uses specific products to destroy harmful germs (except bacterial spores) on cleaned environmental surfaces. - (d) High Hazard Body Fluid: urine, feces, vomitus, blood, and other body fluids with blood present. - Subd.
-2. Sanitizers: Sanitizers must meet the following requirements: - (a) License holders must use sanitizers with the signal word "Caution" (rather than "Danger" or "Warning") on the product label and a 0 rating on the Hazardous Materials Identification System (HMIS) health rating scale. - (b) The chemical must have an Environmental Protection Agency registration number and designation as a food contact surface sanitizer, and used in accordance with labeled instructions, including: - (1) concentration; - (2) contact time; - (3) method; and - (4) surfaces. - (c) the sanitizer must not require the final rinse step. - (d) Sanitizers must be used on surfaces that commonly come into contact with food, hands, the mouth, eyes, nose, and exposed skin of children and staff. - (e) Sanitizers must not be used prior to or in place of cleaning compounds which are intended to remove soil from surfaces, such as soap or detergent. - (f) The frequency of sanitizer use for food contact surfaces must be in accordance with the requirements of Chapter 4626. - (g) Toys used by preschool and older children must be washed, rinsed, and sanitized at least once a week and whenever visibly soiled. - (h) Toys that are placed in children's mouths or are otherwise contaminated by body fluids must be washed, rinsed, and sanitized prior to use by another child. - (i) For sanitizers requiring mixing, test kits must be used to verify the required concentration.
-Solutions must be tested upon mixing and daily. - (j) Sanitizers obtained as ready-to-use (i.e., not requiring mixing) solutions and used in accordance with the manufacturer's labeled instructions, do not require the use of test strips.
+- (a) Cleaning: Mechanical.
+"Cleaning" means the process of using-fragrance-free soap or detergent and water to physically remove dirt, debris, and many germs.
+It also removes invisible debris that interferes with disinfection. - (b) Sanitizing: Chemical or heating.
+"Sanitizing" means the process of reducing the number of disease-causing germs on cleaned surfaces to a safe level.
+It occurs after cleaning through the use of chemical products or through a heating process. - (c) Disinfecting: "Disinfecting" means the chemical process that uses specific products to destroy harmful germs (except bacterial spores) on cleaned environmental surfaces. - (d) High Hazard Body Fluid: Potentially infectious bodily fluid.
+"Potentially infectious bodily fluid" means urine, feces, vomitus yomit, blood, and other body bodily fluids with blood present. - Subd.
+2. Sanitizers: Sanitizers must meet the following requirements: - (a) License holders must use sanitizers with the signal word "Caution" (rather than "Danger" or "Warning") on the product label Indoor and a 0 rating on the Hazardous Materials Identification System (HMIS) health rating scale. - (b) outdoor equipment.
+The chemical must have an Environmental Protection Agency registration number indoor and designation as a food contact surface sanitizer, outdoor space and used in accordance with labeled instructions, including: - (1) concentration; - (2) contact time; - (3) method; and - (4) surfaces. - (c) the sanitizer must not require the final rinse step. - (d) Sanitizers equipment of the program must be clean as defined in section 245K.01, subdivision 10. - Subd.
+3. used on surfaces that commonly come into contact with food, hands, the mouth, eyes, nose, Use of sanitizers and disinfectants. - (a) Sanitizers and exposed skin of children and staff. - (b)(a) (e) Sanitizers disinfectants must not be used prior to or in place of cleaning compounds which are intended to remove soil from surfaces, such as soap or detergent.

-(k) Nothing in this subdivision prohibits the use of a dishwashing machine, clothes washing machine, or clothes dryer, for sanitization of toys or other program materials.
+- (c)-(f) The frequency of sanitizer use for food contact surfaces must be in accordance with the requirements of Chapter 4626. - (d) (g) Toys used by preschool and older children must be washed, rinsed, and sanitized at least once a week and whenever visibly soiled. - (e)-(h) Toys that are placed in children's mouths or are otherwise contaminated by body fluids must be washed, rinsed, and sanitized prior to use by another child. - (f) (i) For sanitizers requiring mixing, test kits must be used to verify the required concentration.
+Solutions must be tested upon mixing and daily. - (g)-(j) Sanitizers obtained as ready-to-use (i.e., not requiring mixing) solutions and used in accordance with the manufacturer's labeled instructions, do not require the use of test strips.- - (h) (k) Nothing in this subdivision prohibits the use of a dishwashing machine, clothes washing machine, or clothes dryer, for sanitization of toys or other program materials.